Thithira-Paranawithana/Thithira-Paranawithana/README.md

 ## 🎯 About Me

-I am a final-year **Computer Engineering** undergraduate following a specialization in **Data Management**, deeply passionate about software and full-stack development, machine learning, and computer vision.
+I am a final-year **Computer Engineering** undergraduate following a specialization in **Data Management**, deeply passionate about **software and full-stack development**, **machine learning**, and **computer vision**.
 My academic background has provided a solid foundation in computer science fundamentals, artificial intelligence, mathematical modeling, and algorithmic optimization.
 I am naturally curious and motivated by the challenge of applying innovative technologies to build efficient, impactful, and real-world solutions.

 ---